AlgoMaster Logo

 Intuition

-We only need three values: the first, second, and third maximum.
-Instead of sorting, we can maintain three variables and update them as we scan the array.
-For each element, we check where it fits among our current top three and shift values down accordingly.
+Only three values matter: the first, second, and third distinct maximum.
+Instead of sorting, maintain three variables and update them during a single scan.
+For each element, find where it fits among the current top three and shift the lower values down.

-The tricky part is handling two edge cases cleanly.
-First, duplicates: if the current element equals any of the three maximums, we skip it.
-Second, initialization: since -2^31 is a valid input, we cannot use it as a "not yet set" sentinel.
-We use Long.MIN_VALUE (or equivalent) to represent an uninitialized slot, because no 32-bit integer can equal a 64-bit minimum.
+Two edge cases need care.
+Duplicates: if the current element equals any of the three maximums, skip it so the same value cannot occupy two slots.
+Initialization: since -2^31 is a valid input, it cannot serve as a "not yet set" sentinel.
+Use Long.MIN_VALUE (or the equivalent) for an uninitialized slot, since no 32-bit integer can equal a 64-bit minimum.

 Algorithm